Click here to see the 2023 virtual novena schedule!

-Novena of St. Isidore – Patron of Rural People
+Novena to St. Isidore – Patron of Farmers and CRL

 Arranged for parish, group and family use

-The Novena can also be read by individuals online: simply click on the nine Novena days listed in the Menu at right.
+The Novena can also be read by individuals online: simply click on the nine Novena days listed below.
+A printable pdf of the novena is also available to CRL members in your member portal.
 We hope you enjoy the prayers and reflections in quiet thought.

 Appropriate Times for the Novena

 May 7-15: To end on the feast of St. Isidore

 It is suggested that seeds be blessed on an appropriate Sunday in the parish church.